Podcast Sponsorship ROI Case Studies and Examples (2026)

 • Dedicated landing page: emaildeliverability.com/podcast-listeners

-• Custom demo request form with podcast source pre-populated
+• Custom demo form with the podcast source pre-populated

-• Promo code DELIVERPOD for extended trial period
+• Promo code DELIVERPOD for an extended trial period

-• All demo requests tagged in CRM with podcast attribution
+• CRM tagging with podcast attribution on every demo request

 Results after the four-month campaign: